hot-glue-for-rails/hot-glue/README.md

 Whenever the line item is created, updated, or destroyed, the parent invoice record gets re-rendered automatically.

-- Changes to how flash_notices work.
-Please re-generate your flash_notices using:
+- This changes to how flash_notices work.
-``

-(if you fail to do this your flash error notices won't work correctly)
-- If upgrading a codebase previously built, you can delete all old `_errors.erb` file generated in each scaffold-built folder.
-These have been folded into flash_notices and are no longer output.
-(Please delete the relic files `_errors.erb`)
+- Please re-install the flash notice with:

+`rails generate hot_glue:flash_notices_install`

+- If upgrading a codebase previously built on Hot Glue, code build on newer versions of Hot GLue will delete any found files `_errors` (their functionality has been moved into `_flash_notices`)
+-
 - The destroy action on controllers now produces an "alert" message for successful deletion.

 #### 2023-04-24 - v0.5.12